Last updated: 5th May 2021

 Information for staff

-Staff should visit our Sharepoint site for full information on campus operations, remote working, safety and wellbeing, including changes we've made in the building to prevent the spread of COVID-19.
+Staff should visit the Sharepoint site or i-connect for full information on campus operations, remote working, safety and wellbeing, including changes we've made in the building to prevent the spread of COVID-19.

 Useful support links